An axion-like mechanism for confinement in QCD: Winding numbers: --vacua and instantons

 where { the second term represents the fermion part} and $F^{\mu \nu}$ is the $\mathfrak{su}(3)$-valued coordinate expression of the curvature $F$ of an Ehresmann connection on a $SU(3)$ principle bundle $\pi:P\to \mathbb{R}^{1,3}$.
 In particular a single chart is enough to cover the whole Minkowskian space time and the connection is fully specified by a gauge potential $A$.

-{ Let us consider for now the pure gauge sector of the model.
-For physical reasons, some conditions must be imposed on the gauge potential to make the action, associated with the Lagrangian $L$, finite.
+Let us consider for now the pure gauge sector of the model.
+For physical reasons, some conditions must be imposed on the gauge potential to make the action, associated with the Lagrangian $L$, the spatial integral of $\mathcal{L}$, finite.
 In particular, $A$ must vanish at spatial infinity $S_{\infty}^2$ while approaching a curvature free configuration over the asymptotic past and future Cauchy hypersurfaces $\Sigma_{\pm}$.
-In geometrical terms, this implies that the First integral Chern class $\mathrm{Ch}[P]$ must be} an integer.
+In geometrical terms, this implies, see \cite{Gomes2020}, that the First integral Chern class $\mathrm{Ch}[P]$ must be an integer with

 A crucial fact about this number is that it is the integral of a local operator

 that can be included in the Lagrangian \eqref{eq:lcolor} { without breaking} Lorenz invariance.
 Moreover, on one chart, { the form is exact and hence} $\frac{1}{8 \pi^{2}}\operatorname{Tr}[F\wedge F]=d \operatorname{cs}_A $ with $ \operatorname{cs}_A$ the Chern-Simons form